QUALCOMM Incorporated (QCOM) Shares Down Despite Recent Market Volatility

 QCOM’s Market Performance

-The stock of QUALCOMM Incorporated (QCOM) has seen a -4.47% decrease in the past week, with a -5.21% drop in the past month, and a 0.56% gain in the past quarter.
-The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 2.97% for QCOM.
-The simple moving average for the last 20 days is -5.47% for QCOM stock, with a simple moving average of -2.90% for the last 200 days.
+QCOM’s stock has seen a -0.60% decrease for the week, with a -10.73% drop in the past month and a -2.28% fall in the past quarter.
+The volatility ratio for the week is 2.32%, and the volatility levels for the past 30 days are at 2.83% for QUALCOMM Incorporated The simple moving average for the last 20 days is -4.14% for QCOM stock, with a simple moving average of -3.28% for the last 200 days.

 Analysts’ Opinion of QCOM

-Many brokerage firms have already submitted their reports for QCOM stocks, with Barclays repeating the rating for QCOM by listing it as a “Overweight.”
-The predicted price for QCOM in the upcoming period, according to Barclays is $150 based on the research report published on January 23rd of the current year 2023.

-Wells Fargo, on the other hand, stated in their research note that they expect to see QCOM reach a price target of $105.
-The rating they have provided for QCOM stocks is “Underweight” according to the report published on December 12th, 2022.
+Barclays, on the other hand, stated in their research note that they expect to see QCOM reach a price target of $150, previously predicting the price at $120.
+The rating they have provided for QCOM stocks is “Overweight” according to the report published on January 23rd, 2023.

-Credit Suisse gave a rating of “Outperform” to QCOM, setting the target price at $150 in the report published on November 16th of the previous year.
+Wells Fargo gave a rating of “Underweight” to QCOM, setting the target price at $105 in the report published on December 12th of the previous year.

 Insider Trading